 India’s first telecommunications and meteorology satellite, the INSAT-1A was launched on 10 April 1982 from the Cape Canaveral Air Force Station, Florida, USA.
 Due to a series of technical glitches, it was abandoned within 18 months of its launch.
+This article will further elaborate on IAS Exam.

 - The INSAT (Indian National Satellite System) series is India’s first telecommunications satellite system.